 How Location Affects Price in the Iowa City Area

 Iowa City is a very transient town and many of the buyers looking for homes will be relocating to Iowa City.
 For that reason I want to touch briefly on home prices in Iowa City.
 Just like any other area, school districts have a big impact on home prices in Iowa City and can vary greatly from neighborhood to neighborhood.Add the University of Iowa and the UI Hospitals to the mix and you have two additional factors that impact pricing in a big way.
 If your goal is to find a nice little house or condo close to downtown and within walking distance to the UI or UI Hospitals for under $150,000, you’ll be setting yourself up for failure.
 The chances are slim to none.
 When you make your list you need to be aware of the reality on the ground and adjust and tweak your list accordingly.
 It’s a list.
 You can change it any time.
 What this part of the process does is get you thinking about what’s REALLY important to you and what isn’t.

 Buying a home in the Iowa City area is a major commitment under any circumstances.
 Prior planning will go a long way to making you more comfortable about the decisions you make on the way to homeownership.
 Choosing a good buyer’s agent to represent you in this major endeavor is also something you should thing about up front.
 It’s easy to get completely caught up in the idea of looking for a house.
 It is after all a life changing event and the agent who helps you is really of secondary importance when you first start thinking about buying a home.
 What you don’t know when you’re starting out is that the agent you work with will have a direct impact on the quality of your real estate transaction.
 It’s worth putting a little of your time finding the right agent to work with.
 It will be worth your while in the long run.

-The next step in the home buying process is Finding the Right Home
+The next step in the home buying process is Step 3: Finding the Right Home